eloylp/rust-lab/caesar/README.md

 ### Features

+* Only supports ascii alphabet.
+Other characters will be just omitted for processing, but included in the output.
 * Encrypt from stdin.
 * Encrypt from an input file.
 * Output will be to the `stdout` by default.
 Users can also specify an output file.